Socrates: Socratic irony

 There is a widespread assumption that Socrates was an ironist, mostly based on the depiction of Socrates by Plato and Aristotle.
 Socrates's irony is so subtle and slightly humorous that it often leaves the reader wondering if Socrates is making an intentional pun.
 Plato's Euthyphro is filled with Socratic irony.
 The story begins when Socrates is meeting with Euthyphro, a man who has accused his own father of murder.
 When Socrates first hears the details of the story, he comments, "It is not, I think, any random person who could do this [prosecute one's father] correctly, but surely one who is already far progressed in wisdom".
 When Euthyphro boasts about his understanding of divinity, Socrates responds that it is "most important that I become your student".
 Socrates is commonly seen as ironic when using praise to flatter or when addressing his interlocutors.

 Scholars are divided on why Socrates uses irony.
 According to an opinion advanced since the Hellenistic period, Socratic irony is a playful way to get the audience's attention.
 Another line of thought holds that Socrates conceals his philosophical message with irony, making it accessible only to those who can separate the parts of his statements which are ironic from those which are not.
 Gregory Vlastos has identified a more complex pattern of irony in Socrates.
-On Vlastos's view, Socrates's words have a double meaning, both ironic and not.
+In Vlastos's view, Socrates's words have a double meaning, both ironic and not.
 One example is when he denies having knowledge.
 Vlastos suggests that Socrates is being ironic when he says he has no knowledge (where "knowledge" means a lower form of cognition); while, according to another sense of "knowledge", Socrates is serious when he says he has no knowledge of ethical matters.
 This opinion is not shared by many other scholars.